metio/terraform-provider-k8s/docs/data-sources/argoproj_io_argo_cd_v1beta1_manifest.md

 - `extra_repo_command_args` (List of String) Extra Command arguments allows users to pass command line arguments to repo server workload.
 They get added to default command line arguments provided by the operator.
 Please note that the command line arguments provided as part of ExtraRepoCommandArgs will not overwrite the default command line arguments.
 - `image` (String) Image is the ArgoCD Repo Server container image.
 - `init_containers` (Attributes List) InitContainers defines the list of initialization containers for the repo server deployment (see [below for nested schema](#nestedatt--spec--repo--init_containers))
+- `labels` (Map of String) Custom labels to pods deployed by the operator
 - `log_format` (String) LogFormat describes the log format that should be used by the Repo Server.
 Defaults to ArgoCDDefaultLogFormat if not configured.
 Valid options are text or json.
 - `log_level` (String) LogLevel describes the log level that should be used by the Repo Server.
 Defaults to ArgoCDDefaultLogLevel if not set.
 Valid options are debug, info, error, and warn.
 - `mountsatoken` (Boolean) MountSAToken describes whether you would like to have the Repo server mount the service account token